ashishsnigam/ashishsnigam/README.md

 ### Hi there 👋 I'm Ashish!

 - I am currently working with [EDJX].
-A US based startup building serverless EDGE Computing Platform.
+A US based startup building serverless EDGE computing platform.
 - My current profile is SDET/Automation Framework develper and all things about System Validation setups including Devops tools, infra.
 You can see my official contributions at my [official github] account.
 - I have 15+ years of experience.
 - My current coding language is Golang and previously I worked with Python for almost 10+ years.